asmcos/requests/README.md

 # requests
 Requests is an HTTP library, it is easy to use.
 Similar to Python requests.

-Warning: it is not safe in multi goroutine.
+Warning: Session is not safe in multi goroutine.
 You can not do as following:

     // Bad!
 Do not call session in in multi goroutine!!!!! session := requests.Requests()